JaceCear/ReOpenPoke/README.md

 # ReOpenPoke
 ReOpenPoké is a follow-up on Kawa's OpenPoké engine which itself was an attempt to rewrite Pokémon FR/LG's engine.
 It is in very early stages, so it has an awful lot of bugs.
-There are some documents that indicate things that need to get fixed. (are most likely going to get replaced with github's "Issues-Function")
+There are some documents that indicate things that need to get fixed. (are most likely going to get replaced with github's "Issues report function" [I don't know the official name atm. ^^])

-A big "Thank You!" to Kawa for letting me put the code onto GitHub on my Account:
+A big "Thank You!" to Kawa for letting me put the code onto GitHub onto my account:

 Kawa's website: http://helmet.kafuka.org
 Kawa's Twitter: https://twitter.com/NoxicoDev